 School:Education and Social Care

-Catherine is Deputy Dean for Education in the faculty of Health, Education, Medicine and Social Care.
-She has responsibility for the student experience and learning and teaching across the faculty.
-Catherine's areas of Expertise are Education and teaching, and LGBT diversity and inclusion.
+Catherine is Professor of Inclusive Education and Leadership and a National Teaching Fellow, an award which recognises her work nationally to improve equality, diversity and inclusion in schools and universities.
+As Deputy Dean for Education in the Faculty of Health, Education, Medicine and Social Care she has responsibility for the student experience and learning and teaching across the Faculty.
+Catherine's areas of expertise are education and teaching, equality, diversity and inclusion.

-Catherine completed a PhD in 2013 at the Institute of Education in London (UCL).
-She has published a monograph and a number of peer-reviewed publications about the experiences of LGBT teachers and LGBT aspiring leaders.
-Her research has featured in the national and international press and she has advised the DfE on LGBT equality and diversity.
+Catherine has published books and articles on equality, diversity and inclusion in education.
+Her research has featured in the national and international press, and she has advised the DfE on LGBT equality and diversity.
 Catherine’s research has also featured on BBC Panorama.